 - Street gangs recruit members as young as elementary school age.

-- Street gangs may be composed of boys, girls or both.
+- Street gangs may be composed of any gender, including boys and girls.

 - Street gangs may be a mix of different races and cultures.

 - Street gang members must prove themselves to their gangs.

 - Street gang members are typically involved in activities that break the law.

 - Street gang members accept violence as a method of operation and are more likely to be victims of violence than non-members.